aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 jupyter notebook
 ```

 If you want to test the server with a notebook of yours immediately, now would be a good time to copy a notebook over to the server with `scp`.
-If you don't have one at hand, copy an [example notebook](https://github.com/fchollet/keras/tree/master/examples) from the `keras` repository.
+If you don't have one at hand, you could copy an [example notebook](https://github.com/fchollet/keras/tree/master/examples) from the `keras` repository.

 Your Jupyter server should now be accessible in your browser with this URL: `https://<your-instances-public-ip>:8888`.
 Try it!